LukeGrahamLandry/franca/docs/compilation.md

 Your program should contain all information required to compile itself.
 I'd rather write build scripts in the same language as the program than in Bash.

-> - Same idea as Jai's meta programs (but mine are worse).
-> - build.rs/build.zig don't tightly integrate with the compiler in the same way.
->   - You can't directly inspect the ast or inject a function, they'd rather you generate code as text.
->   - Zig has you chain together declaritive build steps, rust has you use toml files for most things.
->   - Likely more pragmatic for large projects / fewer breaking changes.

 ## Compilation Order

 I don't guarentee any specific order of compilation.
 Note that is a very different statement from "I guarentee you won't be able to observe the order of compilation".
 Any comptime code is free to make syscalls or store global mutable state, its up to you to be careful and not dig yourself into a confusing hole.
 In general, life is easier if macros are pure functions, so do that when possible.
 Programs that restrict access to the outside world to the driver portion, rather than the comptime portion, will likely be easier to reason about because then you can easily see a function that runs top to bottom.
 However, I don't want the compiler to be in the business of saying no, I just want to be able to write a program.